architects-land/minecraft-scaleway-frontend/docs/plugin/create-a-plugin.md

 You can get server's internal API by using the interface `PluginHelper` given during the load and the unload event.

-`PluginHelper::getDiscordWebhook()` gives you a class to communicate with Discord via the webhook.
+`PluginHelper#getDiscordWebhook()` gives you a class to communicate with Discord via the webhook.

-`PluginHelper::getScalewayAPI()` gives you a class to communicate with Scaleway via their API.
+`PluginHelper#getScalewayAPI()` gives you a class to communicate with Scaleway via their API.

 :::danger Scaleway API
 Be aware that a bad usage of this API could increase the costs of the owner.